picmac/treazrisland/frontend/README.md

 The application renders App Router entries from `app/`.
 The player route lives at `/play/[romId]` and streams ROM binaries from the backend player API once authenticated.

+## Library favorites & curation

+- Use the star button on any ROM card within the platform detail grid to add it to your personal favorites.
+The toggle persists via the `/favorites` API and updates instantly in the UI.
+- The platform view now includes a **Favorites only** switch that filters the virtualized grid to the ROMs you've starred.
+- Collections (`/collections`) and top lists (`/top-lists`) exposed by the backend API will power future discovery surfaces in the UI.
+The new API clients live under `src/lib/api/`.

 ## EmulatorJS vendor workflow

 The emulator bundle, WASM cores, and metadata are vendored into `public/vendor/emulatorjs/`.
 Run the helper script whenever you want to pull the latest upstream release: